spncrhrstn/spencerharston.com/README.md

 This site can be copied and modified for personal use by forking and modifying as needed.

 > **Note**
 > While you are free to copy the source code of this website, be aware that the site generation process is rather opinionated, not optimized, and may not fit your needs.
-And of course the content is of my own creation.
+And of course the content itself is of my own creation.
 See [LICENSE](#license) below.

 ### Requirements
 * Node v18 or greater (using [nvm](https://github.com/nvm-sh/nvm) is suggested)